Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 #### Replay

 The replay option is used to re-run the pipeline.
-It is useful to test withou making/committing any changes to the code.
+It is useful when you want to test changes without committing them first.

 <img width="1511" alt="Screenshot 2023-01-07 at 2 18 28 PM" src="https://user-images.githubusercontent.com/51878265/211167100-f413eff3-d984-4ef2-a4a5-996b43051d04.png"></img>